ivan-markov-666/automation-qa-personas/collet-requirements-make-test-cases.md

 For bug fix WITHOUT spec change:
   • Add ONE regression test for this specific bug (use option 3 below).
   • Run existing test suite — verify the bug is fixed and nothing else broke.

+For infrastructure / automation framework work (new utilities, helpers, CI/CD, test data factories):
+  • No new test cases for the feature (there's no user-facing feature).
+  • Smoke validation: run a representative subset of existing tests using the new infrastructure → confirm no regression.
+  • {If applicable} unit tests for the new utility/helper itself.
+  • Code review focus: backward compatibility with existing tests, consistent style, documentation/docstrings.

 {End of tailored list — only relevant items above}